bradyneal/realcause/README.md

 ```

 ## Testing
 This project uses [pytest](https://docs.pytest.org/en/latest/).
 Before you push code, it is generally a good idea to run `pytest` to make sure it hasn't broken anything that is covered by the existing tests, especially if you are pushing a big commit.
 You can run `pytest -v` for a bit more verbose output.
 This will just run fast tests that only take a few seconds.
 You can run the slow tests that involve fully training models by including the `--runslow` flag.
+You can run the plotting tests by including the `--runplot` flag.

 ## Installing whynot_estimators
 The regular `whynot` package comes with [3 simple estimators](https://github.com/zykls/whynot/blob/master/whynot/algorithms/causal_suite.py#L47): OLS, propensity score matching, and propensity score weighted OLS.
 These may be sufficient for your purposes.
 If not, read further.